Easy Ways to Boost Your Immune System!

-So, now that we are heading into colder months and staying indoors more (i.e. getting less of the sunshine vitamin (D) we need to be sure we are making our 'self care' of the utmost importance!
+So, now that we are heading into colder months and staying indoors more (i.e. getting less of the sunshine vitamin (D) we need to be sure we are making our self-care of the utmost importance!
 If you have an autoimmune disorder, your immune system needs you to stay on top of your self care now more than ever.
 We are exposed to viruses and bacteria everyday that can be harmful.
 All of those things can weaken your immune system.
-Here are a few ways to protect our bodies and stay healthy when that happens.
+Here are a few ways to protect our bodies and stay healthy beforehand and if/when that happens.

 5 easy ways to boost your immune system:

 Sleep Well: This is one of the most important things you can do for your mind, body and immune system every single day.
 Sleep deprivation is stress you are adding to your body that it cannot control.
 Lack of sleep causes a loss of white blood cells which your immune system needs to fight inflammation and infection.
 Sleep influences every aspect of your day to how you feel, how well you are mentally focused and how to fight a flu virus.
 Make sure you get the necessary 7-10 hours.
 If you think you need more, take a nap, get it in.